 - Continued payments.
 As long as you are on time paying for your new loan payments every month, this will do wonders for improving your credit score.
 It’s important to remember that one of the best things you can do for your credit score is to pay off your debts on time.

 - You make changes.
 One of the simplest things you can do is change the way you spend when you consolidate your credit debt.
 When you make these habit changes, you will not accumulate more debt.

 It is important to remember that you should work with an attorney when choosing to consolidate debt because they will help you weigh the pros and cons in determining if this is right for you.
 If you aren’t careful, debt consolidation can hurt your credit score.

 - You don’t make your payments.
 When you still aren’t making your payments on time and you are over 30 days later to make payments on your new loans, your credit score will go down.

 - You keep applying for loans.
 If you continually apply for loans and are unable to get them, these credit inquiries can start lowering your score.

 Want to learn more?
 Reach out to us now.

 How can a debt consolidation lawyer in Clearwater, Florida help me?

 You may be wondering if you can do this on your own.
 While it is possible, we urge you to contact our office to find out ways working with us can benefit you.
 We will speak with debt collectors on your behalf and work hard to get you the plan that works best for your situation.

-If you would like to learn more about Clearwater, Florida debt consolidation and speak with an attorney from our office, call The Law Office of Michael A Ziegler, P.L.
+If you would like to learn more about Clearwater, Florida debt consolidation and speak with an attorney from our office, call The Ziegler Diamond Law, P.L.